dvudd/CI_PP1/README.md

 The navigation bar is responsive so when viewed on smaller devices the links collapses into a bar icon, when pressed a menu appears with the links.

 ### Hero image.
 Each page starts with a large beatiful hero image that covers the entire width of the page.
+The image is different for each page making navigation easier.

 ### Main Page
 ![Main Page](readme_screenshots/scrot_main.png)